 Mould can be a major pain point for thousands of homeowners throughout the UK, especially if that mould grows in your loft where you might not check regularly.
 It’s important to not only accurately identify the cause but to deal with it quickly and effectively.
-On the outskirts of Manchester lies a period terrace home, the owners were concerned about damp and mould growth in their loft and the effects it could have on their growing family.
+For example, a property on the outskirts of Manchester had its owners concerned about damp and mould growth in the loft, and the effects that growth could have on their growing family.

-The most common causes of mould are high moisture content in the air and a lack of ventilation within the property.
-For this particular customer, there had been a water leak within the space and inadequate ventilation in the roof space as well as over insulating the area, which led to the mould growing in the loft space.
+The most common causes of mould are high moisture content in the air, and a lack of ventilation within the property.
+For this particular customer, there had been a water leak within the space and inadequate ventilation in the attic as well as over insulating the area, which led to the mould growing in the loft space.

 Did you know?

-The mould growth we can see in the picture below was caused by over insulating the roof void and as a result, creating a lack of ventilation in the roof space.
+The mould growth we can see in the picture below was caused by over insulating the roof void and, creating a lack of ventilation in the loft as a result.
 Insulation was found to have been pushed into the eves of the building as well as between the rafters.
-As a result of this excess insulation, the eaves and soffit suffered from poor ventilation
+Because of this excess insulation, the eaves and soffit suffered from poor ventilation.

-The roof timbers and insulation had become saturated resulting initially in the mould growth that you can see growing on the timbers.
-The condensation issue, if left unresolved, could also lead to another potentially far more damaging issue – that of dry rot.
+The roof timbers and insulation had become saturated, resulting initially in the mould growth that you can see growing on the timbers of the attic.
+The condensation issue, if left unresolved, could also potentially lead to another far more damaging issue – that of dry rot.
 There is always the potential danger of a dry rot outbreak in the loft timbers as well, as dry rot can occur where conditions are still and humid and the moisture content of the wood is in excess of 30%.

-Without doubt, it makes more sense to solve a condensation problem and improve the ventilation in an area than to tackle a dry rot problem that has set in the loft, and could be spreading to other parts of the building and creating a far larger problem.
+Without doubt, it makes more sense to stop a condensation problem and improve the ventilation in an area than to try and resolve a dry rot problem that has set in the loft, and could be spreading to other parts of the building and creating a far larger problem.

 How Did You Treat the Mouldy Timbers in the Loft Space?